Dynamical mean field approach to associative memory model with non-monotonic transfer functions: Associative memory model with non-monotonic transfer functions

+This dynamics can also be viewed as a local minimization of the following energy function:

+which is defined for any choice of the monotonically increasing transfer function $\sigma(x)$.
+Here, $\sigma^{-1}(v)$ denotes the inverse function of $\sigma(x)$. }

 These dynamics constitute the classical framework of associative memory, but their retrieval capacity is limited by the gradient-descent nature of the dynamics, which give rise to spurious memories.
-Morita (1993) addressed this limitation by replacing $\tanh(u)$ in Eq.~(\ref{eq:continuous}) with {\em non-monotonic} transfer functions $f(a)$~\cite{Morita1993}, such as
+Morita (1993) addressed this limitation by replacing $\sigma(x)$ in Eq.~(\ref{eq:continuous}) with {\em non-monotonic} transfer functions $f(x)$~\cite{Morita1993}, such as

-shown in Fig. \ref{fig:fig1}(a).
-Because of its nonmonotonicity, the dynamics is no longer described by an energy function; however, the storate capacity is enhanced significantly from the conventional value $p_{\rm c} \simeq 0.138N$.
+shown in figure \ref{fig:fig1}(a). {Because of its non-monotonicity, the inverse function $f^{-1}(v)$ cannot be defined for Eq.~(\ref{eq:non-monotonic}), which makes the dynamics no longer described by an energy function as Eq.~(\ref{eq:cont_energy}). } However, the storage capacity is enhanced significantly from the conventional value $p_{\rm c} \simeq 0.138N$.
 Although its detailed analysis has never been performed, he estimated $p_{\rm c}\simeq 0.32N$ based on numerical experiments for $N=1000$.
 He also showed that most spurious states are eliminated, yielding qualitatively new retrieval dynamics beyond the conventional energy-based model.
 In \cite{Morita1993}, the parameters are tuned around $(c,c^\prime, h, \kappa)=(50,15, 0.5, -1)$, but the resulting retrieval performance is robust to these choices.

 The absence of an energy function makes a theoretical analysis of the nonmonotonic model challenging.
-Ref. \cite{yoshizawa1993} analyzed a piecewise-linear variant [Fig.~\ref{fig:fig1}(b)] using a geometrical argument and showed that the retrieval state remains locally stable and free of spurious states up to $p_{\rm c} \simeq 0.398N$ under a specific condition.
-However, their theory is restricted to particular forms of $f(a)$ and focuses only on local stability, thus providing no characterization of the full retrieval dynamics or the basin of attraction.
+Ref. \cite{yoshizawa1993} analyzed a piecewise-linear variant (figure~\ref{fig:fig1}(b)) using a geometrical argument and showed that the retrieval state remains locally stable and free of spurious states up to $p_{\rm c} \simeq 0.398N$ under a specific condition.
+Another study~\cite{Brunel1994} defined a cost function that characterizes the fixed point of the retrieval state for a different type of non-monotonic transfer function and, using equilibrium statistical mechanics, demonstrated that the storage capacity increases up to $p_{\rm c} \simeq 0.41N$.
+However, these studies are restricted to particular forms of $f(x)$ and focus only on local stability, thus providing no characterization of the full retrieval dynamics or the basin of attraction.
 Consequently, a comprehensive theoretical understanding of the Morita model remains an open problem.